ismailakbudak/sql-query/README.md

 ## sql-query
-Advanced relational model with rails
+Advanced relational model and sql-query example with Ruby on Rails

 We want to get a list of the team that scores higher in the first half than the second half.